In addition to installing and configuring the development environment on your computer, you also need to configure your headset.

 There are four steps to prepare your headset for use:

 Download and install the Meta Horizon OS mobile app for your phone in order to set up your headset.
-This can be downloaded directly to your mobile device using either Google Play or the Apple Store.
+You can this directly to your mobile device using either Google Play or the Apple Store.

 Note: The mobile app is the same for all Meta Horizon OS headsets, including all Meta Quest series headsets and the Oculus Rift S.